aasisodiya/IaC-And-Serverless-Application/cloudformation-scripts/README.md

     ```yaml
     Outputs:
       SecurityGroupId:
           Description: Group ID of the security group used.
-        Value:
-          !If [
-            CreateNewSecurityGroup,
-            !Ref NewSecurityGroup,
+          Value: !If [CreateNewSecurityGroup, !Ref NewSecurityGroup, !Ref ExistingSecurityGroup]
-            !Ref ExistingSecurityGroup,
-          ]
     ```

   - Example of using `!If`